chrisjwaddell/cookies-guide/README.md

 This is an interactive <i>Cookies Guide</i> that helps you understand how cookies work.
 There is an Express server file that you can run and as you go through this <i>Cookies Guide</i> you can click a button on these pages that run fetch commands and see cookies being added to the browser and look at the console <i>Network</i> tab.

+### To get started
+1. Clone this repo.
-Please run the Express server file by typing in <i>npm run server</i> in a console.
+2. Run the Express server file by typing in <i>npm run server</i> in a console.
-If you use a web server within VS Code, it's already configured to port 25051, if instead, you use a different web server, please use port 25051.
+3. If you use a web server within VS Code, it's already configured to port 25051, if instead, you use a different web server, please use port 25051.

+<br><br>

+A screenshot sample:

 ![](client/img/cookies.jpg)